aappleby/matcheroni/README.md

   return pattern::match(a, b);
 }
 ```
 Note that you can't nest "pattern" inside itself directly, as "using pattern" doesn't count as a declaration.
-Wrapping it in a matcher function or class works though.
+Wrapping it in a function or class works though.

 # Fundamentals